jbandi/ng-no-mobx/README.md

 This project demonstrates that Angular has transparent reactivity when using default change detection.
 There is no need to use MobX to get transparent reactivity!

-The advantage of using MobX is only that changes in the model/store would trigger change detection of the  components event if they are set to `ChangeDetectionStrategy.OnPush`.
+The advantage of using MobX over Angular default change detection is only that changes in the model/store would trigger change detection of the  components event if they are set to `ChangeDetectionStrategy.OnPush`.